autobrr/omegabrr/README.md

 Readarr will only use the `Match releases` field for now, so setting `matchRelease: false` for Readarr will be ignored.

+## Don't clear the Match Releases field when using the `Movies / Shows` and `Albums` fields

+By setting `keepReleaseData: true` in your config, it will not clear the Match Releases field whenever omegabrr updates the filters.
+This can be useful if you want additional filtering, while still having the *arrs occupy the `Movies / Shows` or `Albums` fields.

 ## Commands

 Available commands.